racruz25/group_project/README.md

 ## :basketball: Process
 1. Clean data in CSV files.
-2. Import data into a database.
+2. Import data into a Database.
 3. Combine necessary tables.
 4. Import table into Jupyter Notebook.
 5. Process data using a Machine Learning Model.